 One note about the steak at Forti’s is that you can get a choice of sirloin or arrachera (arrachera is considered to be a better cut).
 I think the one I ordered was sirloin, and I think the arrachera would make Forti’s steak even more competitive with the ones from other restaurants.

 The Red Enchilada that came with the tampiqueña was also among the best in El Paso, but that is something I have known for a long time, having ordered quite a few of the combination lunches and dinners.
 These have a rich red chile and a flavor that rivals many of the ones found in New Mexico.
-I think the tampiqueña is the only “specialty” dish that includes an enchilada–otherwise it would be necessary to order the enchilada on the side.
+I think the tampiqueña is the only “specialty” dish that includes an enchilada.

 The Guacamole looked very appetizing, but was lacking in flavor compared to many that are served around Ysleta and the general area south of Interstate 10.
 In fact, I thought the guacamole at Ted’s Cafe Escondido in Oklahoma city was better in terms of flavor (this is not a plug for Ted’s, but is noting that great things can sometimes be found in unexpected places).

 The Beans served with nearly all plates are of excellent quality and are one of the few examples that enhance a meal rather than serving as a filler.

 The combination plate comes with standard border Mexican food items, and substitutions are allowed.
 Even though the combination plate at Forti’s has traditionally been one of the most expensive in town, it is certainly worth sampling some of the best food the borderland has to offer.